Osteoporosis Is NOT A Disease

 If we were to think along the same lines as Merck, when aging skin loses collagen and is more likely to wrinkle, is that a “skin disease”?
 Of course not!

-As revealed in-depth in The Bone Health Revolution (pages 8, 9, 18), a true definition of osteoporosis must explain its root cause (more often than not, conventional medicine treats the symptoms but not the source).
-In a nutshell, and based on a number of medical studies, osteoporosis and osteopenia are caused by our bodies trying to correct a very crucial biochemical imbalance – and surprisingly it’s not related to a calcium
+As revealed in-depth in the Osteoporosis Reversal Program, a true definition of osteoporosis must explain its root cause (more often than not, conventional medicine treats the symptoms but not the source).
+In a nutshell, and based on a number of medical studies, osteoporosis and osteopenia are caused by our bodies trying to correct a very crucial biochemical imbalance – and surprisingly it's not related to a calcium

 deficiency.